harvesthq/chosen/contributing.md

 <a name="code-conventions"></a>
 #### Chosen Code Conventions

-1. Make all changes in Coffeescript files, **not** JavaScript files.
+1. Make all changes in CoffeeScript files, **not** JavaScript files.
 2. Use [cake](#cake) to build the JavaScript files.
 3. For feature changes, update both jQuery *and* Prototype versions
 4. Don't touch the `VERSION` file